Ra1sEr27/HospitalSafe/README.md

     - pip install pymongo

 Manual for logging in to the system.
-1) Use ID of the user (Can be known by looking at the local file name).
+1) Use ID of the user (Can be known by looking at the local file name) as ID.
-2) Use firstname of the user follow with 123 as a password.
+2) Use firstname(lowercase) of the user and follow with "123" as a password.